Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Data Analysis and Results

 \cite{Zdziarski_2021a} found that the spectra during the hard state necessitate using two different Comptonization components and two corresponding reflection components.
 Following this work, we conduct spectral fits using data from \emph{Insight}-HXMT in the 2–150 keV energy range with {\tt XSPEC}.
 And, the time-averaged spectral model used for fitting is {\tt Tbabs*(diskbb+$relxillCp_{1}$+$relxillCp_{2}$)}.

-For the covariance spectra, we employed a simple model {\tt Tbabs*(diskbb+Nthcomp)}, since the reflection features are not required in the fits.
+For the covariance spectra, we employed a simple model {\tt Tbabs*(diskbb+Nthcomp)}, as the reflection features are not required due to the limited energy resolution of the covariance spectra.
 For each observation, we simultaneously fit the short- and long-timescale covariance spectra while constraining the absorbing column density of {\tt Tbabs} to $N_\mathrm{H} = 1.5\times 10^{21} \rm cm^{-2}$, which corresponds to the value used in the fits of the time-averaged energy spectra \citep{you2021}.
 The remaining parameters were allowed to vary freely between the covariance spectra.
 72 of 76 covariance spectra can be fitted well with the reduced $\chi^{2} < 1.0$.

 The best-fitting covariance spectra and the time-averaged spectrum are presented in Figure \ref{spec_covs}.
 Part of the fitted parameters for energy and covariance spectra are listed in Table \ref{tab:param}.
-The covariance spectra on different timescales are consistent at low energies but show different electron temperatures, which implies that the hard excess is not associated with the soft component, but instead arises entirely from the hard X-ray emission.
+The covariance spectra on different timescales are consistent at low energies but show different feature on at high energies, which implies that the hard excess is not associated with the soft component, but instead arises entirely from the hard X-ray emission.

 Assuming that the variability of the Compton component mainly results from changes in its normalization, the covariance spectrum in its dominant energy band would closely mirror the shape of the time-averaged energy spectrum.
 The best-fitting parameters for the short-timescale covariance spectrum are generally consistent with those from the long-timescale covariance spectrum, except for the electron temperature.
-The electron temperature measured on the long timescale is significantly higher than that measured over the short timescale.
+Interestingly, the electron temperature measured on the long timescale is significantly higher than that measured over the short timescale.

-Additionally, we analyze the evolution of electron temperature over time.
-As shown in Figure \ref{cutoffe}, early in the hard state, electron temperature on the long timescale is indeed greater than that on the short timescale.
-Interestingly, electron temperature on the long timescale remains relatively constant throughout the hard state.
-In contrast, the electron temperature on the short timescale exhibits an early decrease, followed by a distinct increase, which is anticorrelated with the X-ray luminosity during the hard state.
+We examine the temporal evolution of the spectral fit parameters.
+During the early hard state, the long-timescale electron temperature exceeds the short-timescale value (Figure \ref{cutoffe}).
+The long-timescale temperature remains relatively constant throughout the hard state, while the short-timescale temperature first decreases then rises, displaying an anticorrelation with X-ray luminosity.
+The photon index remains consistent between both variability components throughout the hard state.
+We estimate the optical depth of the Comptonizing component using Equation (2) from \cite{Yan2020}.
+The optical depth exhibits markedly different temporal evolution on short versus long timescales (Figure \ref{cutoffe}).